vpx-ecnu/GT2-GS-website/README.md

 # Project Page

-This repo is [project page](https://vpx-ecnu.github.io/ABC-GS-website/) for "ABC-GS: Alignment-Based Controllable Style Transfer for 3D Gaussian Splatting"
+This repo is [project page](https://vpx-ecnu.github.io/GT2-GS-website/) for "GT²-GS: Geometry-aware Texture Transfer for Gaussian Splatting"

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.